the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Resolves an issue with certain versions of Wordpress already having the legacy widget block registered causing us to trigger the console error `Block "core/legacy-widget" is already registered.` would occur.
+Now we check if registered first.
+[TEC-4764]

 = [6.2.3.2] 2023-10-12 =

 * Fix - Prevent noindex code from adding tags to single event pages.
 [TEC-4949]